chaosma/chaosma.github.io/_posts/2016-04-18-use-Jekyll-for-myblog.md

 >&quot;If anything is worth doing, do it with all your heart.&quot;
 ><small><cite title="Buddha">Buddha</cite></small>

 I have been away from the blog for quite a while.
 Recently, I encountered a wonderfull static website generating tool-Jekyll.
-After searching online, I decided to use [hmfaysal-omega-theme](https://github.com/hmfaysal/hmfaysal-omega-theme) and began to build my new blog.
-Here is my old blog building from Django+MongoDB [threelifestone](http://threelifestone.com).
-If the link not work, I must have close it in the future.

 <section id="table-of-contents" class="toc">
   <header>